ICPA Supporting the advancement of corrections throughout the globe

 JT: What do you think are the key challenges facing the correctional sector and to what extent can the ICPA help correctional services around the world face those challenges?

 PS: The ICPA is in a unique position: we have experts from around the world, coming from the public sector, private sector, the academic field, the non-government field.
 Just by gathering that expertise and making it available can benefit all in many ways.
 Looking at evidence, at developing packages for staff training, at enhancing the options that the criminal justice systems have other than just prison, is a great opportunity for the ICPA in supporting corrections across the globe.
 We intend to develop our chapters in various parts of the world.
 We already have a very well-functioning chapter in North America.
 We are very keen to revitalize the chapters in Latin America and in Africa.
 We are going to create a new one in Europe, which will be quite different, because there already are several other organizations in that region.
-We really want to be a leading light, but at the same time a good partner for jurisdictions who can benefit from the expertise we bring together.
+We really want to be a leading light, but at the same time a good partner for jurisdictions that can benefit from the expertise we bring together.
 Those that will do new things and develop new initiatives, policies, and even laws.
-The ICPA is well positioned to support countries, jurisdictions, and the relevant decision makers to improve what they are currently doing.
+The ICPA is well-positioned to support countries, jurisdictions, and the relevant decision-makers to improve what they are currently doing.

 JT: Are only members of the ICPA able to take advantage of the association’s support?

 PS: Generally, yes, we are a membership-based organisation and we serve our members.
-However, we also provide a lot of support for jurisdictions who may not be members.
+However, we also provide a lot of support for jurisdictions that may not be members.
 For example, we have been running leadership development programs in Africa.
 While the country that has been hosting us, Namibia, is a member, other participating countries may not be members.
 When we implement our programs and participate, we do not limit that to members.
 Nonetheless, as a membership-based organisation, we make some services exclusively available to them.
 It is a two-way street.
 Yes, membership goes first!
 But we also have no problems in supporting non-member countries, where that makes sense.

 JT: What is, for you, the value of partnering relationships with other agencies in the correctional sector, such as the Confederation of European Probation and EuroPris?